 Applicants should provide the city and state where the QALICB will be located.

-This row is only required if the Applicant selects “single or discrete” transaction in Question #17(c).
+Provide the census tract if the exact location of the QALICB has been determined.

 Applicants should identify if the transaction is located in a Non-Metropolitan County census tract.

 Applicants must select the timeframe which the QLICI is expected to close.